This paper contains links, usually to cppreference.com, to explain some terms

 for the numerator and denominator.

-The class provides implicit conversion from all built-in integers and the integer type used internally; but it provides only explicit conversion between rationals and built-in floating point values since the principal use for rational numbers is doing arithmetic exactly, but floating point types are inexact in general.
+The class provides implicit conversion from all fundamental integers; but it provides only explicit conversion between rationals and fundamental floating point values since the principal use for rational numbers is doing arithmetic exactly, but floating point types are inexact in general.

-Explicit conversion between rationals and strings is also provided.
+There are also explicit conversions to and from integers, decimals and strings.
 The strings may contain octal, decimal or hexadecimal representations.

 The class has no NaNs or infinities, so rationals are strongly ordered.